muisit/rbam-media/readme.txt

 == Description ==

-# Role Base Media Protector
+# Role Base Access Manager: Media Protector
 WordPress plugin to assign access roles to individual files.

 This simple plugin allows administrators (anyone with access to the edit-post form for attachments/media) to set access based on roles.